Eigenbahn/dmenu_move/README.md

 An accompanying script, _dmenu\_go_, allows to open a new Nautilus window to one of destination in the same list.

+For more context, read the [accompanying blog post](https://www.eigenbahn.com/2020/01/25/gnome-shortcut-move-files).

 ## Installation